-This information sheet details general information regarding travel insurance and cancer.
-It also provides a list of insurance associations and a number of companies who, as far as we are aware, will consider travel insurance for pre-existing medical conditions, such as kidney cancer.
+This information details general information regarding travel insurance and cancer.
+We also provides a list of insurance associations and a number of companies at the foot of this page who, as far as we are aware, will consider travel insurance for pre-existing medical conditions, such as kidney cancer.

 Whether you obtain travel insurance when you go abroad is your own personal decision; however, you should bear in mind any potential medical expenses you may incur should you require treatment abroad, or if you need to cancel your trip beforehand due to health reasons (see examples below).